Libya remains fragmented by conflict and fighting continued in several parts of the country in 2016.

 - Mobile clinicApply Mobile clinic filter (4)

-- Refugees and IDPsApply Refugees and IDPs filter (35)
+- Refugees and internally displaced peopleApply Refugees and internally displaced people filter (51)

 - VaccinationApply Vaccination filter (5)